ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 __Side Effects__ When a function mutates state outside it's scope.

 __Purity__ A function with no side effects that maps every input to exactly one corresponding output.
-One of the many benefits of a pure function, and a good to test of purity, is that it can be cashed.
+One of the many benefits of a pure function is that it can be cashed.
+Cashing is good but not complete test of purity but side effects are pretty easy to spot.

 __Imperative vs. Declarative__ A `for` loop is a very specific solution to looping.
 We call this _"imperative"_ because we are explaining _how_ to do the loop.
 With `Array.prototype.map` we are declaring _what_ we want.
 If I discover a more optimal way to map I can refactor my map function with out breaking all the code that calls it.
 We call this _"declarative"_.
 So if you want to know if you are writing declarative code ask your self if you can refactor it with out breaking the code that calls it.